nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th item in the address book.
-The `delete` command calls `Model#commitStoreMando()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `storeMandoStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th item in the inventory.
+The `delete` command calls `Model#commitStoreMando()`, causing the modified state of the inventory after the `delete 5` command executes to be saved in the `storeMandoStateList`, and the `currentStatePointer` is shifted to the newly inserted inventory state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new item.
-The `add` command also calls `Model#commitStoreMando()`, causing another modified address book state to be saved into the `storeMandoStateList`.
+The `add` command also calls `Model#commitStoreMando()`, causing another modified inventory state to be saved into the `storeMandoStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)